What Is Your Strategy For Prioritizing The Tasks?

 Apply The Eisenhower Matrix

 The Matrix is a simple, four-quadrant box designed by former US President Dwight Eisenhower and helps you separate ‘urgent’ from ‘important’ tasks.
 Basically, you feel like you should react immediately to urgent tasks like emails, telephone calls, texts or news.
-Whilst important tasks contribute to your long-term mission, values and objectives.
-These are the steps of the matrix of Eisenhower:
+While important tasks contribute to your long-term mission, values and objectives, These are the steps of the matrix of Eisenhower:

 • Important & Urgent = Do.
-Just like now, do it.
+Just do it like now, do it immediately.

 • Important = Decision.
 No urgency.
 Do it later, and make up your mind about when.